quickbird-uk/Core46ApiServer/src/Qb.Core46Api/readme.md

 ### Admin user

 When server is started a default admin user is created if it does not exists.
-This uses has the `admin` role, this give it access to apis that can modify and verify users, which are marked with the `[Authorize(Roles = "admin")]` attribute.
+This uses has the `admin` role, this give it access to apis that can modify and verify users, which are marked with the `[Authorize(Roles = Vars.Roles.Admin)]` attribute.

 ```
 username = admin